thiefd/thiefd-with-docker/README.md

 - Check that all required environment variables are correctly set.
 - Verify that your domain's DNS is properly configured to point to your server's IP address.
 - Ensure that port 443 is open and accessible from the internet.
+- If you're using a custom endpoint and can't connect, double-check that you're using the correct endpoint in your requests.

 For any issues or questions, please contact me[at]thiefd.com.